BenHanson52/TurnFinder/README.md

   debugging deployment issues across multiple layers

 One of the biggest lessons from this project was how much full-stack development depends on understanding how the frontend, backend, database, DNS, server config, and SSL all interact.

 Current Limitations

-  HEIC image uploads are not currently supported reliably
+  -HEIC image uploads are not currently supported reliably, this is noted on the site for users.

-  The codebase could be cleaned up and modularized further
+  -The codebase could be cleaned up and modularized further

-  Error handling and validation could be improved in several places
+  -Error handling and validation could be improved in several places

-  Some deployment/configuration steps are still fairly manual
+  -Some deployment/configuration steps are still fairly manual

-  Future Improvements
+ -Future Improvements

-  Better upload validation and file-type handling
+  -Better upload validation and file-type handling

-  Cleaner API structure
+  -Cleaner API structure

-  More robust admin tools
+  -More robust admin tools

-  Improved mobile UX
+  -Improved mobile UX

-  Better filtering/searching of reports
+  -Better filtering/searching of reports

-  Stronger documentation and setup automation
+  -Stronger setup automation

-  Additional map overlays and trail/snow data integrations
+  -Additional map overlays and trail/snow data integrations, perhaps satellite view one day.

 Running Notes